How to Restore Healthy Boundaries for Volunteer Coordinators

 Please.
 Don’t do it.
 Even when you live and breathe your mission, it’s still work.
 No job, even the noblest one, should ever precede your health or sense of self.

 Work-Life Balance and Volunteer Management

-Because of all the volunteer management hats, it’s only natural that the balance between your work time and personal time can come into tension.
-Most of the time, it’s not malicious or even intentional.
+Because of all the volunteer management hats, it’s only natural that the balance between your work time and personal time can cause tension.
+Most of the time, it’s not intentional.
 It just kind of happens and, before we know it, we’re working 80 hours a week and drinking 16 cups of coffee a day to get anything checked off the to-do list.

 Regardless of how firmly you stand up for your own limits, sometimes you can’t control what gets dropped on your desk.
 In most cases, taking a few healthy steps with your boss (or whoever it is that adds things to your priority list) can also help maintain healthy boundaries.